 Note the pedestrian crosswalks marked by pavement stripes and illuminated overhead signs.
 All vehicles must stop if the crosswalk is occupied by a pedestrian or if a pedestrian on the curb indicates an intention to cross.
 No vehicle may pass another that is stopped or slowing to yield to a pedestrian.
 Right turns on red are permitted after a stop, unless otherwise posted.

 Street SystemWinnipeg's streets are laid out in a number of grids, but each is oriented to a different compass direction.
 Visitors will find it easiest to orient themselves to the major thoroughfares, which have signs carrying the word “Route” and a number.
 Routes ending in even numbers designate north-south thoroughfares, and those ending in odd numbers designate major east-west arteries.

 Parking is strictly controlled along major downtown streets.
 Cars parked between signs reading “No Parking Between” from 7 to 9 a.m. and 3:30 to 5:30 p.m. will be towed.
-Re-metering is not allowed.
 Once a vehicle has been parked at a meter for the maximum time for which a fee can be paid, it must be moved through an intersection before parking at a different meter.
 Re-metering (putting additional money into the meter after time has expired) is not allowed.

 Elevation229 m/763 ft.